-

 6th Grade Math

-Placement process for 7th grade math:Placements for seventh grade are made by the sixth grade teacher and shared with parents via Infinite Campus in June.
-There is one section of Math 7-1 and three sections of Math 7-2 in each house.
-When making recommendations to the higher level math course (Math 7-2), teachers look for these attributes in their students:- Displays self-advocacy skills (voluntarily seeking help and clarification when needed)
+Placement process for 7th-grade math: Placements for the seventh grade are made by the sixth grade teacher and shared with parents via Infinite Campus in June.
+Each house has one section of Math 7-1 and three sections of Math 7-2.
+Please visit the 7th Grade Math page for more information about these courses.When making recommendations for the higher-level math course (Math 7-2), in addition to consistent, high-level performance, teachers look for these attributes in their students:- Displays self-advocacy skills (voluntarily seeking help and clarification when needed)

 - Able to independently initiate and sustain working on math tasks

-- Possesses an enjoyment and enthusiasm for the “challenges” of higher-level problem solving tasks
+- Possesses an enjoyment and enthusiasm for the “challenges” of higher-level problem-solving tasks

 - Willingness to take mathematical risks

-- Able to work collaboratively in groups to perform problem solving tasks
+- Able to work collaboratively in groups to perform problem-solving tasks

 - Able to communicate mathematical thinking and understanding